 We let ourselves be carried through the park; we crossed it since our objective was to go towards the Georgian Quarter, more known for its colored and black doors.

 The Georgian Quarter of Dublin is well known for its colored doors, although some black ones are also.

 Do you know why?
 We were told about it in Dublin.
 So read here and learn about the legends of the colored doors.
-And leave us in the comments which one is your favorite or which one you think is more accurate.
+And leave us in the comments which is your favorite or which is more accurate.

 Finished your visit to this area in Merrion Square, resting and visiting the Oscar Wilde statue.